YGZWQZD/LAMDA-SSL/docs/README.md

 >> - encoder_sizes: The dimension of each layer of the encoder.
 >> - encoder_activations: The activation function of each layer of the encoder.

-#### LAMDA_SSL.Algorithm.Classifier.TSVM
-> CLASS LAMDA_SSL.Algorithm.Classifier.TSVM（Cl=1.0,
-            Cu=0.001,
-            kernel=rbf_kernel,
-            degree=3,
-            gamma="scale",
-            shrinking=True,
-            probability=False,
-            tol=1e-3,
-            cache_size=200,
-            class_weight=None,
-            verbose=False,
-            max_iter=-1,
-            decision_function_shape="ovr",
-            break_ties=False,
-            random_state=None)
->> Parameter:
->> - Cl: The weight of labeled samples.
->> - Cu: The weight of unlabeled samples.
->> - kernel: 'rbf'、'knn' or callable.
-Specifies the kernel type to be used in the algorithm.
->> - degree: The polynomial order corresponding to the 'poly' kernel.
->> - gamma: The gamma parameter corresponding to the kernel.
-It is valid when kernel is 'rbf', 'poly' or 'sigmoid'.
->> - coef0: The constant term of the kernel function.
-It is valid when kernel is 'poly' or 'sigmoid'.
->> - shrinking: Whether to use the shrinking heuristic method.
->> - probability: Weights for rotation angle classification loss.
->> - tol: Tolerance to stop training, default is 1e-3.
->> - cache_size: The cache size of the Kernel function.
->> - class_weight: The weights of different classes.
->> - verbose: Whether to allow redundant output.
->> - max_iter: The maximum number of iterations. -1 for unlimited.
->> - decision_function_shape: {'ovo', 'ovr'}, default='ovr'.
-Whether to return a one-vs-rest ('ovr') decision function of shape(n_samples, n_classes) as all other classifiers, or the original one-vs-one ('ovo') decision function of libsvm which has shape (n_samples, n_classes * (n_classes - 1) / 2).
-However, one-vs-one ('ovo') is always used as multi-class strategy.
-The parameter is ignored for binary classification.
->> - break_ties: Whether to classify by calculating confidence in the event of a tie.
->> - random_state: A random seed for data shuffling.

 #### LAMDA_SSL.Algorithm.Classifier.LapSVM
 > CLASS LAMDA_SSL.Algorithm.Classifier.LapSVM(
 distance_function = rbf_kernel,